Abdullah-Al-Sobail/Full_Stack_Developemt_with_php-Laravel-/README.md

 # Full Stack Web Development Course - Documentation

-This repository contains the documentation for each class in the Full Stack Web Development course taught by Abdullah Al Sobail.
+This repository contains the documentation for each class in the Full Stack Web Development course taught by Abdullah Al Sobail & Muaz Muhammad.

 ## Class List HTML